 Train yourself to find YOUR best solution approach to answering GMAT questions

 At examPAL, we believe GMAT prep should prepare you for…the GMAT.
-If the GMAT measures your ability to flex your mind – work on sharpening your mind flexibility!
+If the GMAT measures your ability to flex your mind – work on sharpening your cognitive flexibility!

 That’s why examPAL has developed one simple method to find the fastest way to solve each GMAT question.
 It’s the PAL in examPAL, which stands for Precise, Alternative, or Logical.
 Prepping with examPAL makes your GMAT preparation process more efficient by helping you find your best solution approach to answering GMAT questions.